Note: This unit version has not been officially published yet and is subject to change!

 For explanation of attributes and levels see Engineering & IT Graduate Outcomes Table.

 Learning outcomes are the key abilities and knowledge that will be assessed in this unit.
 They are listed according to the course goal supported by each.
 See Assessment Tab for details how each outcome is assessed.Design (Level 4)

-Report: Final design report and presentation.
+Report: Final design report.

 Log Book: Log Book Submission

 * indicates an assessment task which must be repeated if a student misses it due to special consideration

 |Policies & Procedures:||See the policies page of the faculty website at http://sydney.edu.au/engineering/student-policies/ for information regarding university policies and local provisions and procedures within the Faculty of Engineering and Information Technologies.|